-“Allah’s Messenger would order the virgins, the mature women, the secluded and the menstruating to go out for the two Eid.
+“Allah’s Messenger would order the young girls, the mature women, the secluded and the menstruating to go out for the two Eid prayers.
 As for the menstruating women, they were to stay away from the Musalla and participate in the Muslims supplications.”
 One of them said: ‘O Messenger of Allah!
 What if she does not have a Jilbab?
-He said: ‘Then let her sis lend her a Jilbab.’“[Jami at-Tirmidhi]
+He said: ‘Then let her sister lend her a Jilbab.’“[Jami at-Tirmidhi]

 Yes, according to Muslim scholars Eid prayer may be done at home alone or even better in Jama’ah (Congregation) but certainly doing it in the recommended way is better and more rewarding.

 It is the same as the prayer for Eid at the Masjid but there will be no khutbah (Eid sermon).

 Eid prayer in the streets is a confirmed Sunnah not a power parade.
 It is just a performance of an Islamic ritual and a sign of obedience and gratitude to Allah.